 Please support the PTO's biggest fundraiser and register for the 2021 Mountlake Terrace 5K Fun Run & Walk.
+Register by July 19th to get your packet in time for the race!

 This year, the MLT 5K will look a little different.
 To maintain social distancing and keep our community healthy, we are going virtual!
 On Saturday, July 24, join us outdoors in your own neighborhood as we run or walk together, but apart.
 Wear your race shirt and race bib.
 Take a photo and share it with our community on social media using #MLT5K.
 When you register you will be sent a race in a box which will include everything to make your race fun.
 Everyone will get a race bib, safety pins and other swag.
 Opt in for the shirt, or save a few bucks and skip the shirt.
 There will be fun, interactive online activities on race day.
+Join in the fun on our Facebook page.

 Check out our community cookbook page here.